Jeff-Russ/ror-guides/rails-database.md

 __When Should we Use One-to-One Relationships?__

 One-to-one Relationships are __used to reject the possiblity of anything other than mutually unique ownership between to entities.__ For example, a US citizen has one and only one Social Security number and each SS number can only belong to (or be belonged to by) one citizen.
-Knowing that this will never change makes using a one-to-one relationships with person having
-`has_one :ss_number` ss_number having `has_one :person`.
+Knowing that this will never change makes using a one-to-one relationships with person having `has_one :ss_number` ss_number having `has_one :person`.
 Whichever one has `belongs_to` also has has the foreign key, the choice is yours.

 __One-to-one relationships are not used very commonly__ because often the data they refer to could just be a single model/table.A good reasons for splitting them up might be performance or privacy.
 For example you might have a Customer model/table with phone number for each person and find your self doing most of your queries for the phone number and not any of the other attributes.
 Imagine you have a call center that really only needs the people's names and phone numbers.
 In this case __you might choose to break off a separate, smaller table__ called phone_numbers.
 This will speed up queries and hide non-essential data like credit card numbers.

 All told, you may want to avoid one-to-one relationships unless you have a good reason.
 They are often clunky and result in a database with too many tables.
 Also, if your schema evolves and you wind up adding a "row" for something you will then be dealing with "many" and you will need to break your associations and set up a new schema.

+__reload console after changing association methods__

 __About One-to-One Relationships__